Welcome to Oatmeal with a Fork!

-In the midst of all of this, I met a man.
-A man who supported me in every way that he could and didn’t judge me.
+In the midst of all of this chaos, I met a man.
+He supported me in every way that he could and didn’t judge me.
 He, more than Texas, may even be the reason I got better.
 He is my husband today and still offers the same unconditional support.

 We have since had three daughters and a son that we are raising in Tucson, AZ, where I am at home and he is a firefighter.

 I sincerely hope to help in any way I can with anyone who may be afflicted with allergies or any of the above.